Cider Making

 - Food processor or grinder-- to break down the apples before pressing.

-- Large food-grade vessel- a 20-30 gal container for mixing juice before bottling
+- Large food-grade vessel- 20-30 gal container for mixing juice before bottling

 - 2-3 gal. food-grade buckets for ‘catching’ the juice as pressed